RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

 \subsection{Balanced scheme}

-One sensitive issue in PPD is that the stationary solution is not stable.
-Indeed, the scheme induces residual terms which affect the stationary solution during the time evolution steps.
-For instance, if we compute the evolution of the radial velocity, written in terms of Euler variables we obtain :
+One sensitive issue in PPD is that the stationary solution is not in a numerical equilibrium.
+Indeed, the scheme induces residual terms, which affect the stationary solution during the time evolution steps.
+For instance, the evolution of the radial velocity, written in terms of Euler variables is:

 where the right hand side stems from the computation of flux and source terms (see Eq. \ref{Eq:compact form} and Appendix \ref{app:conservative form variables}).
-For an ideal infinite mesh resolution the r.h.s term of above equation vanishes, but in practise it is not the case.
-Indeed, this term depends on the accuracy of $\left[r P\right]^{(i+\frac{1}{2},k)}_{(i-\frac{1}{2},k)}$ computation which introduces a small residual term which affects the stationary solution after few tens of orbits.
+For an ideal infinite mesh resolution, the r.h.s term of above equation vanishes, but in practise it is not the case.
+Indeed, this term depends on the accuracy of $\left[r P\right]^{(i+\frac{1}{2},k)}_{(i-\frac{1}{2},k)}$ computation, which introduces a small residual term affecting the stationary solution after few tens of orbits.